Description and Objectives

 Selection Criteria and Process

 The Provost will solicit nominations from the deans and vice presidents.
-Nominees must exemplify the high standards of excellent service to the College personified by Shirley Aceto.
+Nominees must exemplify the high standards of excellent service to the university personified by Shirley Aceto.

 Successful nominees will possess or exemplify:

-- Commitment to the core values of the College of William and Mary
+- Commitment to the core values of William & Mary

 - Proven leadership capabilities in working with students, faculty and/or staff

-- A record of outstanding individual service to the College
+- A record of outstanding individual service to the university

 Nominees will be reviewed by a Selection Committee.
 The Selection Committee will provide the Provost with a list of unranked recommendations for the award.
 The committee will consist